Omnis Technical Note TNJC0008Jan 2014

 The example library contains a simple remote form and a set of trans buttons.
 Each button has a different icon as well as background and hot back color for the off and over or “hot” state.
 The icons are contained in an icon set and are referenced using their icon ids specified in the image file name: each icon is provided at standard and high resolution for HD displays.
 See the tech note TNJC0007 for more information about using HD icons and icon sets.

-To set up this library, download the trans.zip file, unzip the contents, place the ‘trans’ folder containing the icons into the ‘html/icons’ folder of your Omnis Studio development tree, and open the trans.lbs library.
+Import the library using the 'New Lib from JSON' option (or unzip the archive), place the ‘trans’ folder containing the icons into the ‘html/icons’ folder of your Omnis Studio development tree, and open the trans.lbs library.
 The remote form in the library should open in your web browser when you open the library.
 Otherwise to test the remote form, open the library and right click on the ‘rform’ remote form and select Test Form, or open the ‘rform’ remote form in design mode and press Ctrl-T. In this example, each button loads a small block of HTML text into an HTML field on the form.
 Back in design mode in Omnis Studio, open the remote form, click on one of the trans buttons and examine its properties in the Property Manager (select the button and press F6): the $iconid and other properties are on the Appearance tab.

 You will notice that each trans button has a different icon and background color for the off and over states.
 The icon for the off state is specified in $iconid and has an ID of 55545, and the icon for the over or “hot” state is specified in $hoticonid and has an ID of 55546.
 The icons used in the example are white graphics with transparent background stored as PNGs in the icon set (note the $iconset preference of the library is set to 'trans').
 The image file for the off state has its transparency set to 50% to provide a faint appearance and the corresponding icon for the over state has full opacity which provides the rollover effect.
 The color specified in the $hotbackcolor property is slightly darker than the color in $backcolor to emphasize the over state.
 By default, the system focus is shown as a colored ring around a button when it is clicked, but if you want to hide this effect you can set the $disablesystemfocus to kTrue: all the buttons in the example have this property set to kTrue to hide the focus ring.